groupoasys/groupoasys.github.io/index.md

 <div style="display: flex; align-items: center; margin-top: 20px;">
   <img src="/news/2025_seio.png" alt="News Image" style="width: 225px; height: auto; margin-right: 15px;">
-  <p>June 2025 - Three (+1) OASYS members attended the XLI National Congress of Statistics and Operations Research at the University of Lleida.
+  <p>June 2025 - Five (+1) OASYS members attended the XLI National Congress of Statistics and Operations Research at the University of Lleida.
 It was a great opportunity to meet with some former members of OASYS and share recent advances in the field.</p>
 </div>

 <div style="display: flex; align-items: center; margin-top: 20px;">